kristijan-korunoski/Remote-Compilation-Project/README.md

 ## Description

 An internetworked application that compiles and links C programs across different computers connected using internet protocols.
+A 'client' computer is able to send multiple actions/commands to various 'server' computers to be completed.